zabawt/js_recruitment_task/README.md

 We would like you to create an application that will display display list of news fetched from The Guardian.
 You should use their API, which can be found here: [https://open-platform.theguardian.com/](https://open-platform.theguardian.com/)

-Goal of this task is to check you JavaScript knowledge so please don't use any additional libraries, you can use `fetch` for http requests.
+Goal of this task is to check your JavaScript knowledge so please don't use any additional libraries, you can use `fetch` for http requests.

 We have provided sample html + css styling, so you can focus on writing JS code.